 A Brunch in the Park

 Here is a legendary techno party held outdoors at the top of the tallest hill in Barcelona.
-You can find this daytime dance with the lineup of great international DJs every Sunday afternoon.
+You can find this daytime dance with a lineup of great international DJs every Sunday afternoon.
 People look for fun early on Monday, with the festival running from 12 noon to 10 in the evening.

 At a Brunch in the Park, you will see some great spots where you can cool off from the spray of the water.
 It also has a beer garden, some food trucks, as well as a playground for kids.